Drug championed by Trump for coronavirus shows no benefit, possible harm in study awaiting validation

 Hydroxycholoquine also appeared to have no impact on a patients’ need for breathing support.
 Rates of mechanical ventilation were 13% for those who got the drug versus 14% for patients who received only supportive care.
 For those who received the malaria drug and the antibiotic, only 7% required breathing assistance.

-Even though there is not yet scientific evidence that hydroxychloroquine is effective against COVID-19, doctors have said they are generally comfortable prescribing the inexpensive drug, which has also been used to treat lupus and rheumatoid arthritis.
+Even though there is not yet scientific evidence that hydroxychloroquine is effective against COVID-19, doctors have said they are generally comfortable with trying the inexpensive drug, which has also been used to treat lupus and rheumatoid arthritis.

-But doctors at major medical centers say they have not seen convincing evidence that it provides a benefit and there are potential heart and vision risks for some patients.
+But that may be starting to change.
+“Some publications in the last week or two have shed doubt on whether hydroxychloroquine is beneficial,” said Dr. Jeremy Falk, a pulmonary specialist at Cedars-Sinai Medical Center in Los Angeles, who was not involved in the VA study.

+“We were using it on just about everybody early on.
+Now we are using it more sparingly.”

 Numerous randomized trials are underway in the United States and elsewhere, aiming to answer the question of whether the drug has a role to play in the pandemic that has infected more than 2.5 million people worldwide and killed about 176,000.